The SBRC-Nottingham is one of six UKRI (BBSRC and EPSRC) synthetic biology research centres It was established in 2014.

-To convert our chosen bacteria into mini-factories that convert greenhouse gases into the chemicals we all rely on in everyday life, we have brought together over 100 research scientists and PhD students into SBRC-Nottingham.
+To convert our chosen bacteria into mini-factories that convert greenhouse gases into the chemicals we all rely on in everyday life, we have a community of over 70 research scientists and PhD students in SBRC-Nottingham.
 They work on many aspects of related problems, and whilst some projects are not themselves focused on gas fermentation, the research projects cross-feed each other.

-The SBRC has a wealth of dedicated new equipment, bespoke facilities, cohorts of PhD studentships and many existing international research and industry connections.
+The SBRC has a wealth of dedicated equipment, bespoke facilities and many existing international research and industry connections.

 The other five centres each have their own specific research remits: